Navigating the waters: The power of partnerships and persistence

 - Water sharing between upstream and downstream users (Pakistan)

-- Groudwater pricing for irrigation (Ethiopia).
+- Water pricing for sustainable and inclusive growth (Ethiopia).

 Water efficiency in agriculture (FDW India) has taught us that water saving is not the farmers' primary motivation.
 Their primary concern is higher productivity.
 Using less water proves a condition rather than a goal.